Lilyzhangg1/CS348/README.md

 To get the api key, hit up Bk (😭 please don't query too much, money money)

+## Hosting
+The backend is hosted on railway so you do not need to setup the backend anymore!
 ## 📦 Installation & Setup

 ### Prerequisites